swhitty/KeyValueCoder/README.md

 The encoding of `Date` can be adjusted by setting the strategy.

-By default `Date` instances are encoded by simply casting to `Any` but this adjusted by setting the strategy.

 The default strategy casts to `Any` leaving the instance unchanged:

 ```swift